scholtzan/scholtzan.net/content/blog/homebridge-rusty-spotify.md

 The project setup for the Spotify plugin is very similar to the typical Rust project setup:
 * `Cargo.toml` contains metadata and dependencies.
 A `[lib]` annotation needs to be added to specify `crate-type = ["cdylib"]`.
 This signifies that a `.wasm` file should be generated. [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) needs to be added as dependency to allow importing JavaScript code and exporting Rust code.
 Additionally, [`wasm-bindgen-futures`](https://rustwasm.github.io/wasm-bindgen/api/wasm_bindgen_futures/) is required to convert between JavaScript `Promise`s and Rust `Future`s.
 This is necessary when making requests to the Spotify REST API and processing responses in Rust.
 The [`web-sys`](https://rustwasm.github.io/wasm-bindgen/web-sys/index.html#the-web-sys-crate) crate imports raw binding for the Web's API and the [`js-sys`](https://github.com/rustwasm/wasm-bindgen/tree/master/crates/js-sys) crate imports raw bindings to global JavaScript APIs.
 * `src/lib.rs` as the crate root.
-* `index.js` as the Node.js entrypoint for the plugin.
+* `index.js` as the Node.js entry point for the plugin.
 * `package.json` specifies `homebridge` and `npm` as `engines` and `node-fetch` as dependency required for making HTTP requests to the Spotify API.

 ## Registering the Plugin

-The `index.js` file serves as the plugin entrypoint.
+The `index.js` file serves as the plugin entry point.
 Here, the generated JavaScript `homebridge_rusty_spotify.js` is imported and exposes `SpotifyPlatform` which contains the platform plugin core logic that is written in Rust and compiled to WebAssembly.

 ```javascript
 // import generated WebAssembly